Lightweight integration of 3D features to improve 2D image segmentation: Approach

 \subsection{Per view 3D feature map}

-We chose to work directly on the raw point cloud to avoid any early discretization, as induced for example by a voxel grid, and to avoid costly preprocessing steps, such as mesh reconstruction.
+To compute geometric features, we choose to work directly on the raw point cloud to avoid any early discretization, as induced for example by a voxel grid, and to avoid costly preprocessing steps, such as mesh reconstruction.

+The only transformation is that we work on the $P_{cone}$ subset instead of the entire point cloud.

-Two widely used approaches that operate directly on raw point clouds are PointNet~\citep{qi2016ptnet, qi2017ptnet++} and KPConv-CNN~\citep{thomas2019kpconv}.
-Our method can work with both these networks.
-However our experiments (section \ref{sec:xp}) show that KPConv CNN is too memory-demanding due to the sheer number of points in the field of view of an image, requiring to downsample the point cloud.
-On the contrary, PointNet is a very light network, which turned out to produce better features.
+To extract 3D features, we can alternatively use approaches that operate directly on raw point clouds such as PointNet~\citep{qi2016ptnet, qi2017ptnet++} and KPConv-CNN~\citep{thomas2019kpconv}.
+However our experiments (section \ref{sec:xp}) show that KPConv-CNN is too memory-demanding due to the sheer number of points in $P_{cone}$, requiring to downsample the input point cloud.
+On the contrary, as PointNet shares its weights for all points, it is a very light network, which turned out to produce better features and is more consistent with our will to set up a lightweight structure.
 Hence we use PointNet by default.

-We made a substantial change to the PointNet architecture: we removed the spatial transformers both in the 3D space and in the feature space.
-Since we express the points coordinates with respect to the camera coordinate system, which is relevant in our case, we do not need to find an optimal global coordinate system.
+We make a substantial change to the PointNet architecture: we remove the spatial transformers (t-nets) both in the 3D space and in the feature space.
+Since we express the points coordinates with respect to the camera coordinate system, which is relevant in our case, we do not want to find an optimal global coordinate system for the points.
 The relevance of this modification is demonstrated in our ablation study (Section \ref{ptnet}).
-This lighter PointNet can be seen in the Figure \ref{fig:ptnet} and we refer to it as LPointNet (for light PointNet) in the remainder of the paper.
+Furthermore, since these t-nets are in fact reduced PointNet instances, we obtain a lighter version of this architecture that can be seen in Figure \ref{fig:ptnet} and we refer to it as LPointNet (for light PointNet) in the remainder of the paper.

-The output of our view specific 3D encoder is a 61-channel feature vector per point.
-We use it to create a 61-channel feature map by projecting the features of the visible points onto the image plane, using the camera parameters.
-The visibility of a point is obtained using a classical occlusion test for point sets~\citep{pintus2011visible}.
-Although only the features of visible points are kept, they also account for the geometry of relevant occluded points.
+LPointNet is fed with all the points in $P_{cone}$ to produce a global vector at pooling.
+This vector is further concatenated with the intermediate representation of each point in $P_{vis}$.
+The output of our view-specific 3D encoder is a 61-channel feature vector per point of $P_{vis}$ that we store in an image at the corresponding pixel.

 In practice, we do not rely on any pretrained weights for the 3D backbone (LPointNet or KPConv) and train it from scratch in an end-to-end manner.
 The ablation study also assesses the impact of this choice.